dcppc/centillion/docs/frontend.md

 ### Route: `/search`

-By default, the user is redirected to the `/search` route, which provdes a text box in which the user can type their queries.
-Clicking on the centillion logo at the top will alwyas bring the user back to the search route.
+By default, the user is redirected to the `/search` route, which provides a text box in which the user can type their queries.
+Clicking on the centillion logo at the top will always bring the user back to the search route.

 ![Screen shot: centillion search](images/search.png)